 When the Spirit of God is dwelling in us, the moral image of God can be seen in our behavior.
 “Grace” is being offered today as a substitute for growth in righteous behavior.
 However, no amount of religious service will compensate for the lack of holy, righteous behavior.

 Eternal love, joy, and peace are not the fruit of any Christian.
 They are the fruit always borne by the Spirit of God alone.

 It is like precious oil poured on the head, running down on the beard, running down on Aaron’s beard, down on the collar of his robe.
 It is as if the dew of Hermon were falling on Mount Zion.
 For there the Lord bestows his blessing, even life forevermore.
 (Psalms 133:2,3)

 The Body of Christ is the Body of the Anointed One.
 The Anointing flows down from the Head, just as the priestly anointing of Aaron, the High Priest, ran down on the collar of his robes.
 Each member of the Body is anointed by the Holy Spirit and is to minister by the wisdom and power of the Spirit of God, just as the Head does.

 If you love me, keep my commands.
 And I will ask the Father, and he will give you another advocate to help you and be with you forever—the Spirit of truth.
 The world cannot accept him, because it neither sees him nor knows him.
 But you know him, for he lives with you and will be in you.
 (John 14:15-17)

 I said “when they are born again.”
-We receive the Holy Spirit when we truly are born again, I believe.
+I believe we receive the Holy Spirit when we truly are born again.

 My point is, being born again is a supernatural experience.
 It is not a theologic statement of faith in Christ.
 The statement of faith is absolutely necessary.
 But it should be accompanied by some kind of experience.